-Have a hunt around the fridge, the pantry and even the lolly jar because the members of the Mum’s Grapevine Facebook groups have revealed five ripper remedies, that worked for them.
+Have a hunt around the fridge, the pantry and even the lolly jar because the members of the Mum’s Grapevine Facebook groups have revealed five ripper heartburn remedies, that worked for them.

 1. Fruit Tingles

-Yep, those tingly little lollies are apparently sweet salvation when it comes to heartburn.
+Yep, those tingly little lollies are apparently sweet salvation when it comes to pregnancy heartburn.
 And they taste so much better than pretty much any other remedy – bonus!
 So many mums claim the relief is instant once they start sucking a Fruit Tingle.

 2. Apple cider vinegar

-It seems strange that something acidic can help with heartburn, but it’s all in the science.
+It seems strange that something acidic can help with pregnancy heartburn, but it’s all in the science.
 Heartburn is actually caused by low stomach acid, so putting acid back in is logical.
-Mix up a teaspoon of apple cider vinegar in a cup of water and sip it an hour before meals and through the day.
+Mix up a teaspoon of vinegar in a cup of water and sip it an hour before meals and through the day.

 3. Bicarb in water